jkska23/Network-Engineering/README.md

-# VPN-Proxy
+# Network Engineering
-python programs to let computers serve as front proxy/vpn as well as connecting to them
+python programs to simulate different parts of a network such as a foward proxy, load balancer, and honeypot.